Cadaques: Dali’s secret town in the Costa Brava

 Love in the life of Dali

 Actually Cadaqués for Dali is a fundamental city that has inspired him both from a working and sentimental point of view.
 Dalí’s father, who was a notary, had a holiday home in Cadaqués.
-There Dalí met Gala, an 11-year-old Russian expatriate who was already married to the surrealist poet Paul Éluard (from whom he divorced).
+There Dalí met Gala, an 11-year-old Russian expatriate who was already married to the surrealist poet Paul Éluard.
+Later Gala divorced from Paul.

 Leave a Reply